Latest Offer: 100GB data just for £20 a month!

 EE is the largest mobile network operator in the UK and it’s one of the four major network carriers in the country.
 The network officially launched back in 2012 with the merger between T-Mobile and Orange, and not too long after EE became the largest operator in the UK.
 In 2015 BT bought the mobile provider.
 EE is the fastest 4G mobile network in the UK and its 4G coverage reaches 90% of UK geography and over 99% of the population.

-EE is committed to constantly improving its network and currently offers the fastest 4G and 5G data speeds, as well as the best network coverage for both 4G and 5G.
+EE is committed to constantly improving its network and currently offers the fastest 4G data speeds, as well as the best network coverage for both 4G and 5G.
 However, the best coverage and fastest speeds come at a higher price point.

 - Fastest 4G data speeds and best network coverage in the UK.